melvi-l/color-picker-webgpu/README.md

 ### Interaction

-All user interactions are abstracted via the `Interactor` utility, handling pointer events and clamping:
+All user interactions are abstracted via the `Interactor` utility, handling pointer events and clamping.

 ### Indicator

-Custom thumb indicator (`div`) that follows interaction and reflects color:
+Custom thumb indicator (`div`) that follows interaction and reflects color.

 ---